0x4b53/amqp-rpc/README.md

 s.ListenAndServe()
 ```

-It's also possible to add handlers for a fanout queue.
+It's also possible to add handlers for a fanout exchange.
 When this is made the
 server will automatically create the exchange, create a queue and bind it.
 All
 you need to do is to add a handler for the exchange in as many server as you
 desire.